 she has researched other areas of broadcasting, including television news programming and broadcast management.
 She has also conducted research on career portfolio development for communications students.
 Wilson received the Radio/Television News

 Directors Excellence in Journalism Education Fellowship and the National Association of Television Programming Executives Faculty Fellowship, and she was invited to attend the International Radio and Television Society and National Academy of Television

 Arts and Science Faculty Seminars.
 She was recognized as National Member of the Year and National Advisor of the Year by the National Broadcasting Society.
 Among her areas of teaching expertise are broadcast news writing, presentation making, and

 portfolio development.
-She teaches Media Ethics, Crisis Communication, and Teaching Communications Media in the Media and Communication Studies program.
+Through her course, Digital Sports Production, students are engaged in producing live game content for IUP Football and Basketball.
+She also teaches Crisis Communication, and Teaching Communications Media in the Media and Communication Studies program.
 Wilson is currently chair of the Communications Media Department.